vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 Therefore, our constraint is on how informative this signal can be.
 When $\kappa$ is very low, the distribution $P$ can be designed by the student so that some outcomes are very unlikely and unlikely, making the signal very informative.

 Our story does not end here.
 The future student sees $X$ and must make some decision (such as what to write on the exam).
 Note that what $P$ is chosen by the student can (and generally will) depend on the realization that they saw.
 Therefore, call the present student's strategy $P(y)$.
-The future student has a conjecture about this strategy, $tilde{P(y)}$, and forms a posterior -- via Bayes' rule -- based on the signal they saw and the conjecture they held.
-In equilibrium, this conjecture is correct; the present student indeed finds it optimal to play $tilde{P(y)}$.
+The future student has a conjecture about this strategy, $\tilde{P(y)}$, and forms a posterior -- via Bayes' rule -- based on the signal they saw and the conjecture they held.
+In equilibrium, this conjecture is correct; the present student indeed finds it optimal to play $\tilde{P(y)}$.

 Behavioral Learning-Constrained Agents
 ------------